 The classroom will be the hub of student learning, thus resources will be maximized within each room.
 Students will have access to a variety of texts from a classroom library to supplement learning.
 Both fiction and nonfiction resources will be leveled and available, allowing students to read appropriate books based on their abilities.
-To support student engagement, technology resources will be placed in the hands of the students to provide an interactivelearning environment.
-The following technology will be available in each classroom:

-- Interactive displays/panels with tablets
+To support student engagement, technology resources will be placed in the hands of the students to provide interactivelearning environment.
+The following technology will be an available in each classroom: \Interactive displays/panels with tablets \Student laptops \Document camera \Headphones and microphones

-- Student laptops

-- Document camera

-- Headphones and microphones

-UPAW will also include a production room for filming, processing, and streaming morning announcements; mobile and stationary computer labs; and multi-purpose rooms outfitted with audio/video equipment.
-Wireless networking will be employed throughout UPAW to allow students instant access to digital content provided by Safari Montage.
-This innovative program provides schools with access to preloaded educational videos tied to the curriculum, which enables UPAW to upload its own digital content and disseminate it to all classrooms, providing a new mode of communication and education for its 21st century learners.
+WLPA will also include a production room for filming, processing, and streaming morning announcements; mobile and stationary computer labs; and with outfitted audio/video multi-purpose rooms equipment.
+Wireless networking will be employed throughout WLPA to allow students instant access to digital content provided by Safari Montage.
+This innovative program provides schools with access to preloaded educational videos tied to the which enables WLPA to upload its own digital content curriculum, and disseminate it to all classrooms, providing a new mode of communication and education for its 21st century learners.